 (4) The applicant shall in all cases of applications under this Rule be called the applicant.

-(5) Subject to paragraph (6) the application shall, in the first instance, be for an order calling upon the parties interested in resisting the application to show cause why the writ should not be issued, or the information filed, or the relief of like nature to Mandamus or Quo Warranto given.
+(5) Subject to subrule (6) the application shall, in the first instance, be for an order calling upon the parties interested in resisting the application to show cause why the writ should not be issued, or the information filed, or the relief of like nature to Mandamus or Quo Warranto given.

 (6) Where it appears necessary for the advancement of justice, the Court may in its discretion, grant an order absolute in the first instance for a writ of Mandamus, Certiorari, or Prohibition, or for leave to exhibit an information of Quo Warranto.

 [Rule 1 amended in Gazette 9 Nov 1973 p.
-4164.]
+4164; 28 Jun 2011 p.
+2552 and 2554.]

 2. Application for order to show cause, procedure on